mgurley/inav/README.md

 ## Install and configure the Patient Study Calendar (Step 3)

 <ol>
-  <li>Find the 'datasource.properties' file in the 'psc/conf-samples' directory.</li>
+  <li>Find the 'datasource.properties' file in the psc/conf-samples directory in the installation directory.</li>
   <li>Move the 'datasource.properties' file to $CATALINA_HOME/conf/psc.
-If the 'psc' folder does not exist, create it and give read permissions on the file to the user which runs Tomcat on you system.</li>
+If the 'psc' directory does not exist, create it and grant read permissions on the file to the user which runs Tomcat on your system.</li>
   <li>Enter the proper JDBC connection values as follows:
     <table border="0" cellspacing="5" cellpadding="5">
       <tr><th>JDBC Connection Parameter</th><th>Value</th></tr>
       <tr><td>datasource.url</td><td>Use the proper JDBC url for your database.
-With a database named “study_calendar_staging” this value would be 'jdbc:postgresql:study_staging'.</td></tr>
+With a database named “study_calendar_staging” this value would be 'jdbc:postgresql:study_calendar_staging'.</td></tr>
       <tr><td>datasource.username</td><td>The username to connect to the database from Step 2.</td></tr>
       <tr><td>datasource.password</td><td>The password to connect to the database from Step 2.</td></tr>
     </table>
   </li>
+  <li>Uncomment the line (delete the ‘#’ symbol) that corresponds to your database.</li>
+  <li>Find 'psc.war' file in the 'psc' directory in the installation directory.</li>
+  <li>Move the 'psc.war' file to $CATALINA_HOME/webapps.</li>
+  <li>Start Tomcat.</li>
+  <li>Using a web browser, go to the PSC URL as determined by your Tomcat configuration.
+This will most likely be similar to: http://hostname.domain:portnumber/psc.
+On a development workstation, this will most likeley be: http://127.0.0.1:8080/psc</li>
+  <li>Follow the on-screen instructions to create your first user and site.
+For more instructions regarding configuring the Patient Study Calendar, please see the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_Admin_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar Admin Guide</a> and the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_End_User_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar End User Guide</a></li>
 </ol>